ncats/translator-workflows/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 *b. parental_smoking_status variable has been dropped.*

+*Access to the fully identified patient dataset requries CITI Training and an IRB-approved protocol.*

+## HuSH+ Patient Dataset

-The **HuSH+ patient dataset** is comprised of clinical and administrative data on ~16,000 hypothetical patients.
-The HuSH+ dataset was created using the fully identified dataset, but it is completely compliant with §164.514(b) of [HIPAA, 'Safe Harbor' method for patient de-identification of medical records](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification).
-Specifically, the HuSH+ patient dataset has had:
+The **HuSH+ patient dataset** is comprised of real observational data on ~16,000 hypothetical patients with an asthma-like phenotype (defined below).
+The HuSH+ dataset was created using the fully identified patient dataset, but it is completely compliant with §164.514(b) of [HIPAA, 'Safe Harbor' method for patient de-identification of medical records](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification).
+Specifically, the HuSH+ patient dataset has achieved HIPAA compliance through the following operations.

-*1.	real patient identifiers (including geocodes) replaced with random patient identifiers;*
+*1. Real patient identifiers (including geocodes) were replaced with random patient identifiers.*

-*2.	dates (including birth dates) shifted by a random number of days (maximum of 50 days), with all dates for a given patient shifted by the same number of days; and*
+*2. Dates (including birth dates) were shifted by a random number of days (maximum of 50 days), with all dates for a given patient shifted by the same number of days.*

-*3.	patients who are currently aged >89 years have been removed from the data set, per HIPAA guidelines on Protected Health Information.*
+*3. Patients aged >89 years were removed from the dataset, per HIPAA guidelines on Protected Health Information.*

 The resultant HuSH+ dataset is thus comprised of hypothetical patients with fictional drug exposures and health outcomes, but the data are representative of the types of relationships expected to be observed within real observational patient data sets.
 Because the HuSH+ data are only representative of hypothetical patients, drug exposures, and health outcomes, the data can not be used for clinical interpretation.
-The data can be used, to a limited extent, for scientific inference and discovery, although important caveats must be considered.
-The main considerations when working with HuSH+ data are:
+The HuSH+ data can be used for scientific inference and discovery, although important caveats must be considered.
+The main considerations when working with HuSH+ data outlined below.

-*1. Any inferences based on date/time and location (geocode) CANNOT be made using the HuSH+ patient data; and*
+*1. Any inferences based on date/time and location (geocode) CANNOT be made using the HuSH+ patient data.

 *2. All other inferences MUST consider date/time and location as potentially hidden covariates.*

+*Access to the HuSH+ patient dataset requires a fully executed DUA.*

+## ICEES

+**ICEES** offers access to real observational clinical data on all patients in the CDWH with an asthma-like phenotype (defined below), but the data additionally contain data derived from several public databases on chemical exposures (e.g., airborne pollutants) and sociological exposures (e.g., estimated household income).
+The exposures data have been integrated with the clinical data at the patient and visit level.
+Like the HuSH+ dataset, the ICEES clinical data were derived from the fully identified patient dataset, but the data have been 'binned' or recoded in order to protect patient privacy while also providing open access to the data via a Translator API and maintaining compliance with §164.514(b) of [HIPAA, 'Safe Harbor' method for patient de-identification of medical records](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification).

+ICEES is designed to offer four basic functionalities (also see this [slide deck](https://drive.google.com/open?id=1KvlbmQH3MPbtoFiHG7Ia2z1UbR4lw_xH).

+*1. Cohort discovery: users define a cohort using any number of defined feature variables as input parameters, and the service returns a sample size.*

+*2. Feature-rich cohort discovery: users select a predefined cohort as the input parameter, and the service returns a profile of that cohort in terms of all feature variables.*

+*3. Hypothesis-driven 2 x 2 feature associations: users select a predefined cohort and two feature variables, and the service returns a 2 x 2 feature table with a corresponding Chi Square statistic and P value.*

+*4. Exploratory 1 X N feature associations: users select a predefined cohort and a feature variable of interest, and the service returns a 1 x N feature table with corrected Chi Square statistics and associated P values.*

+ICEES can be used for scientific inference and discovery, although important caveats must be considered.
+The main considerations when working with ICEES are outlined below.

+*1. All feature variables have been binned or recoded (see [template for patient-level tables](https://docs.google.com/spreadsheets/d/1g-FkrlohWUv1MWbXUhclw3ZC_gsQu2PzxcwpzrnLub8/edit?usp=sharing) and [template for visit-level tables](https://drive.google.com/open?id=1ED0Val7kTkmAsxc26TqhvxlM7wsCzh7c_NnJXiiNMJw).

+*2. The integrated feature tables are designed for different 'study' periods (currently defined as calendar years).

+*3. The integrated feature tables are designed to provide access to either patient-level data or visit-level data.

+*4. All inferences must be made with respect to the the binning strategy, 'study' design, and type of integrated feature table.

+*Access to ICEES is open to all Translator team members and is not subject to regulatory constraints.

+## Green Team's Asthma-like Cohort

+**Asthma-like cohort**: At present, all three clinical datasets that Green Team has created to support the Translator program are derived from UNC’s CDWH.
+At present, the clinical datasets are restricted to patients with an ‘asthma-like’ phenotype, although we are expanding ICEES to include additional patient cohorts (e.g., obesity, diabetes, drug-induced liver injury).

-As noted, the fully identified patient dataset from which the HuSH+ patient data set was created is derived from UNC’s CDWH and contains clinical and administrative data on all patients with an ‘asthma-like’ phenotype.
-Patients with an asthma-like phenotype were identified as follows:[1]
+Patients with an asthma-like phenotype were defined as follows:[1]

 *1. Patients with a diagnostic code of ‘asthma’ and prescribed or administered medications that are typically used to treat asthma;*